Price: Free trial, Starts at $29/month

-Enter the URL of your feed.
+Remember to enter the URL of your feed.

 The last tab on the Automations page is the ‘Integrations’ tab.
 When you click on this, it shows you the various apps that you can integrate with ConvertKit to enable you to carry out some functions.

-For instance, an integration like Book Launch will make sure that subscribers on Book Launch page are sent to your ConvertKit form.
+For instance, an integration like Book Launch will make sure that subscribers on the Book Launch page are sent to your ConvertKit form.

 To make a broadcast, click on the ‘+ New Broadcast’ button.